aiven/aiven-docs/docs/marketplace-setup.md

    **Recurring billing** is turned on.
 There is only one plan available because the costs are managed by Aiven based on what you use during the month.
-1. Progress to the **Review + subscribe** screen, then read and agree to the terms of use.
+1. Read and agree to the terms of use.
 1. Click **Subscribe**.

    :::important